 If you're after a variety of short and long trails, a day could easily be spent hiking around Arrowtown, starting with the historic Sawpit Gully circuit followed by the easier, cross-country wander to the historic Shotover Bridge.

-Queenstown makes a great base for the many multi-day hikes in the World Heritage Areas of Mount Aspiring and Fiordland National Park.
+Queenstown makes a great base for the multi-day hikes in the World Heritage Areas of Mount Aspiring and Fiordland National Park.
 Highlights include the Greenstone Caples and Hollyford Tracks.
 Staying in communal DOC huts set in spectacular locations along the trails is an unforgettable part of the New Zealand hiking experience.

 Walkers need to be fully equipped, self-sufficient and capable of carrying a heavy pack for several hours a day.
 If this sounds a little outside your comfort zone, fully guided options are available, where your load is lessened to a daypack, and comfy lodgings come complete with hot, hearty meals.